xiongamy/Flix/README.md

 - [X] All images fade in as they are loading.
 - [X] User can view the large movie poster by tapping on a cell.
 - [X] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] Customize the selection effect of the cell.
+- [X] Customize the selection effect of the cell.
-- [ ] Customize the navigation bar.
+- [X] Customize the navigation bar.
-- [ ] Customize the UI.
+- [X] Customize the UI.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [X] In detailed view, the overview and info view are resized to fit the amount of text displayed
+- [X] Default image when waiting for poster image to load

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):